Shared Top Border

 Key Production Countries: Poland, France

-Key Collaborators: Krzystof Piesiewicz (Screenwriter), Zbigniew Preisner (Composer), Halina Doborowolska (Production Designer), Ryszard Chutkowski (Producer), Aleksander Bardini (Leading Character Player), Artur Barcis (Leading Character Player), Slawomir Idziak (Cinematographer), Jerzy Stuhr (Character Player), Marin Karmitz (Producer), Ewa Smal (Editor)
+Key Collaborators: Krzysztof Piesiewicz (Screenwriter), Zbigniew Preisner (Composer), Halina Dobrowolska (Production Designer), Jacek Petrycki (Cinematographer), Ryszard Chutkowski (Producer), Slawomir Idziak (Cinematographer), Ewa Smal (Editor), Lidia Zonn (Editor), Aleksander Bardini (Leading Character Actor), Artur Barcis (Leading Character Actor), Jerzy Stuhr (Character Actor), Marin Karmitz (Producer)

 "There is no doubting his feeling for things seen and heard; there is no question but that he is a filmmaker, and one following in the steps of Bresson.
 But, for me, Kieslowski frequently runs the risk of being precious, mannered, and so cold as to forbid touching." - David Thomson (The New Biographical Dictionary of Film, 2002)